Label-Free Explainability for Unsupervised Models: Experiments

 In a self-supervised learning setting, many unsupervised pretext task can be chosen to learn a meaningful representation of the data.
 How do the representations from different pretext tasks compare to each other?
 We show that label-free explainability permits to answer this question through qualitative and quantitative comparisons of representations.

-\textbf{Setup} The setup is similar to Section~\ref{subsec:consistency_checks}.
-We consider two extra pretext tasks on top of denoising: reconstruction and inpainting~\cite{Pandit2019}.
-The reconstruction autoencoder is trained to minimize the reconstruction loss $L_{\textrm{rec}}(\x) = [\x - \f_d \circ \f_e (\x ) ]^2$.
-The inpainting autoencoder is trained to minimize the inptaiting loss $L_{\textrm{in}}(\x) = \E_{\rm} [\x - \f_d \circ \f_e (\rm \odot \x ) ]^2$, where $\rm$ is a random mask with $M_i \sim \textrm{Bernoulli}(0.8)$ for all $i \in [d_X]$.
-On top of that, we use the labelled training set to fit a MNIST classifier $\f_{l} \circ \f_{e}$, where $\f_{l} : \X \rightarrow \Y$ is an extra linear layer followed by a softmax activation.
-We are interested in comparing the representation spaces learned by the encoder $\f_e$ for the various tasks.
-Each autoencoder is trained for 100 epochs with patience 10. \parapoint{Feature Importance:} For each encoder $\f_e$, we use our label-free Gradient Shap to produce saliency maps $b_i(\f_e , \x)$ for the test images $\x \in \Dtest$.
+\textbf{Setup.} We work with the MNIST denoising autoencoder from Section~\ref{subsec:consistency_checks}.
+Besides denoising, we consider 2 additional pretext tasks along with their autoencoders: reconstruction and inpainting~\cite{Pandit2019}.
+Finally, we use the labelled training set to fit a MNIST classifier and extract the representations from the penultimate layer.
+We are interested in comparing the representation spaces learned by the encoder $\f_e$ for the various tasks. \parapoint{Feature Importance:} For each encoder $\f_e$, we use our label-free Gradient Shap to produce saliency maps $b_i(\f_e , \x)$ for the test images $\x \in \Dtest$.
 To compare the saliency maps obtained by different models, a common approach is to compute their Pearson correlation coefficient~\cite{LeMeur2013}.
 We report the average Pearson coefficients between the encoders across 5 runs in Table~\ref{tab:pretext_features_pearson}. \parapoint{Example Importance:} For each encoder $\f_e$, we use our label-free Deep-KNN to produce example importance $c^n(\f_e , \x)$ of 1,000 training examples $\x^n \in \Dtrain$ for 1,000 test images $\x \in \Dtest$.
 Again, we use the Pearson correlation coefficient to compare different encoders.
 We report the average Pearson coefficients between the encoders across 5 runs in Table~\ref{tab:pretext_examples_pearson}.